Supergirl, protégé of Metropolis magnate Lex Luthor and JLA member, trusts far too easily.

 - Blackmail Backfire: Joked with.
 Bruce jokingly says hell tell Gotham about the Batcave if Barbara isn't nice to him.
 Barbara replies that his disappearance is scheduled.

-- Blue Is Heroic: Both main characters wear blue:
+- Blue Is Heroic: Both titular heroines wear blue:

 - Kara's outfit is sky-blue.